Kelsey Tredgett

 Research interests

 My current research takes a qualitative approach to explore disabled women’s experiences of becoming and being mothers with a focus on what is important to them, the barriers they have overcome and the support that has worked well.
 My approach is informed by principles of disability feminism, materialist feminism, the social model of disability and intersectionality.
 As such, it places a greater focus on the social, structural and cultural aspects of disablement whilst shedding light on the resourcefulness of the women who resist them.
-My participants will be asked to complete a creative task that I have coined the Motherhood Memory Box before attending 2 individual interviews.
+My participants will be asked to complete a creative task that I have coined the Motherhood Journey Box before attending 2 individual interviews.
 I aim to recruit a diverse range of disabled women in terms of their impairments but will particularly focus on recruiting lesser studied populations like neurodivergent mothers.

 My wider research interests include: